-I would be cautious of using a tour provider that looks really, really cheap.
-I’ve heard that some of them just breeze through the zone without providing a lot of information.
+At $80 for a day tour, the price was pretty standard in terms of what you should expect to pay for a Chernobyl tour.
+Be cautious of using a tour provider that looks really, really cheap.
+Some of them just breeze through the zone without providing a lot of information.

-Aside from the standard tour options, you can also take photography and helicopter tours of the Chernobyl zone.
-The one day tour lasts around 11 hours in length but 2-3 day tours are also available.
+It is also possible to take photography and helicopter tours of the Chernobyl zone.
+The one-day tour lasts around 11 hours in length but 2-3 day tours are also available.